 Multicellular systems, whether in biological or digital realms, have many elements that are themselves complex dynamic systems that interact with each other in quite complex ways.

 The earliest computers had a few thousand gates and programs with a few thousand machine instructions.
-While their planned emergent behavior was primitive by today's standards, they still could calculate artillery ballistic tables, prime numbers and the like.
+While their planned emergent behavior, i.e., what they did when a program was run, was primitive by today's standards, they still could calculate artillery ballistic tables, prime numbers and the like.
 Unplanned emergent behavior (bugs) popped up even then.
 In modern computers with upwards of a billions gates and hundreds of millions of lines of code the behavior, both planned and unplanned, is beyond our comprehension.

 no one knows, nor can know, nor ever will know in detail.

 such subtle and high-speed interactions that it is already literally